 We’re all aware of the importance of taking good care of our heart health, but it can be difficult to know how.
-Whilst cardiovascular disease is one of the UK’s biggest killers, most cases are preventable which means we should all take action now to ensure we keep our hearts healthy in the future.

-Cut back on sugar
+2. Cut back on Sugar

 Medical experts believe saturated fat – which is found in butter, ghee, margarine, fatty meats, dairy fats and processed foods such as pies, pastries and cakes – may increase cholesterol levels (high cholesterol is a known risk factor for heart problems).